Why Am I Biting My Tongue in My Sleep?

 relaxed can reduce the chances of clenching your teeth together.
 Wearing a day mouth guard will also be beneficial in protecting your teeth and tongue.

-Standard Dental Night Guards
+One-Size-Fits-All Dental Night Guards

 These are one-size-fits-most, mass-produced night guards designed for nighttime use.
 Although affordable, they typically feel bulky and uncomfortable, causing people to remove them while they